awesome-pro/neon-website/content/docs/guides/liquibase.md

 ---
 title: Get started with Liquibase and Neon
-subtitle: Learn how to manage schema changes in Neon with Liquibase
+subtitle: Learn how to manage schema changes in Unique with Liquibase
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.396Z'
 ---

 Liquibase is an open-source library for tracking, managing, and applying database schema changes.
 To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to a Neon database, deploying a database schema change, and rolling back the schema change.
+This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to a Unique database, deploying a database schema change, and rolling back the schema change.
 The guide follows the setup described in the [Liquibase Get Started](https://www.liquibase.org/get-started/quickstart).

 ## Prerequisites

-- A Neon account.
+- A Unique account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
-- A Neon project.
+- A Unique project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - Liquibase requires Java.
 For Liquibase Java requirements, see [Requirements](https://docs.liquibase.com/start/install/liquibase-requirements.html).
 To check if you have Java installed, run `java --version`, or `java -version` on macOS`.

 ## Download and extract Liquibase